Skip to main content

 • Accessibility statement at /accessibility/ declares WCAG 2.2 Level AA and EN 301 549 V3.2.3 conformance posture, with non-conformances enumerated and a detailed conformance table at /en-301-549-conformance/.

-• Users can review and revoke their own active sessions; each session records last_seen_at so stale devices are identifiable.
+• Users can review and revoke their own active sessions; each session records when it was last seen so stale devices are identifiable.

 CategoryScoreMax